Browsing Tag

 I was 11.
 He was 20.
 How would I know ‘not tonight’ would turn into ‘not ever again?’
 How could I know that I was staring at him in the exact seat he would die in the next day?
 I will spend the rest of my life wishing I’d run out to that car.
 But I was 11.
 It wouldn’t have re-written history.
 I know that.
 I know that because I have spent years battling my own monsters.
 Twenty years.
 No more than the amount he survived.
 From eating disorders to self-harm to depression and anxiety.
 With no self-respect and little self worth.
 Continue Reading…

-Converse-Station, Guest Posts, poetry
+Guest Posts, Converse-Station, poetry

 The Converse-Station: Laurie Easter Interviews Alice Anderson